-(h) To be provided before commencement of seamanship Course.
+(h) To be provided before commencement of Seaman's Course.

-(j) To be provided before commencement of Weapon Training Course or Theoretical Military Course, whichever is the earlier.
+(i) To be provided before commencement of Weapon Training Course or Theoretical Military Course, whichever is the earlier.

 Probationary Officers, on joining, will also be required to provide themselves with a case of drawing instruments with spring bow dividers and Service pattern protractor.